 And that spending time enjoying our life and our family is what it's all for.
 But how do I make it work?

-I've put together a video in my free Facebook group - Unapologetic - a community for women who mean business - called Why success starts with self.
+I've put together a video in my free Facebook group - Purpose, peace & profit - Align & ARISE™ with Abigail Rogers - called Why success starts with self.